Train for a career in occupational therapy in as little as 18 months.

 Certification examination pass rates from the National Board for Certification in Occupational Therapy (NBCOT) are available at https://secure.nbcot.org/data/schoolstats.aspx.

 Occupational therapy assistants improve lives in practical ways.
 Their work requires patience, persistence, and compassion, but it can be both personally and financially rewarding.
-According to the Bureau of Labor and Statistics, occupational therapy assistants and aides make an average of $54,520 per year.* An occupational therapy assistant's salary will vary based on experience, location of employment, and the specific job title and duties being performed.
+According to the Bureau of Labor and Statistics, occupational therapy assistants and aides make an average of $56,070 per year.
+An occupational therapy assistant’s salary will vary based on experience, location of employment, and the specific job title and duties being performed.1

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.

-* The median annual wage for occupational therapy assistants was $59,010 in May 2016.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $39,160, and the highest 10 percent earned more than $80,090.
-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Occupational Therapy Assistants and Aides, http://www.bls.gov/ooh/healthcare/occupational-therapy-assistants-and-aides.htm (accessed August 15, 2017).
+1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Occupational Therapy Assistants and Aides, http://www.bls.gov/ooh/healthcare/occupational-therapy-assistants-and-aides.htm (accessed August 15, 2017).
 Expected growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.
+Median pay is the wage at which half of the workers in the occupation earned more than that amount and half earned less.
+Median wage data are from the BLS Occupational Employment Statistics survey.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form below and we'll quickly be in touch.